 If you so desire.

-- Most illnesses you read about after turkey dinners with stuffed birds is, the stuffing didn't get done to proper temperatures, so raw turkey juice is not at safe levels.
+- Most illnesses you read about after turkey dinners with stuffed birds are, that the stuffing didn't get done to proper temperatures, so raw turkey juice is not at safe levels.
 Take the dressing out of the bird = problem solved.

 - Dressing cooked inside the bird gets mushy.
 I love serving mashed potatoes or mashed sweet potatoes as one of my other sides.
 So I have a soft, mushy component to my meal - I don't need another one.
 Dressing cooked outside of the bird (and without eggs) has a different mouthfeel.